 More women than average have tertiary qualifications in South Korea.
 Despite this, the country has the highest gender pay gap among OECD states.
 Nevertheless, Korea is making significant advancements in addressing gender disparities, with the increased enrolment of young women in higher education and the growth of women's participation in the labour force.

-Gender in leadership in South Korea
+Women in leadership in South Korea

 Though South Korea is an established democracy that elected its first female president in 2013, Korean society holds some traditional views about the role of women in the home and workplace.